top of page

 Data collection: We need to collect your personal information so that we can know who you are and communicate with you; the legal basis for this is a legitimate interest.
 It also allows us to provide you with services and process payment for these services; the legal basis for this is the contract with you.

-Data storage: We use Protonmail and Clinix, which are GDPR compliant email and electronic records systems.
+Data storage: We use Protonmail and Imatta, which are GDPR compliant email and electronic records systems.
 These accounts are accessed on a password protected laptop, which has antivirus software and is stored in a locked office.
 Only Dr Danielle Crane has access to this office and these accounts.

 A copy of your records will be stored on an encrypted hard drive inside a locked filing cabinet that only Dr Danielle Crane has access to.